RMSHR/AmplifyShaderFunctions/README.md

 -------------------

 ### Shader types
-There is 4 types of functions made :
+There is 5 types of functions made :

 - Random : some functions for fast randomization with Float and Vec2.
 - Shapes : some functions to help you create basic shapes (circle, square, triangle, rect, and with/without edges)
 - Waves : some functions to help you making gradients ou lerp values from A to B with a precise wave shape.
+- Transform : nodes to transform space and time.
+Can't do coffee at the same time.
 - Other : wip functions without a type (like amod).

 ### Nodes usage